 Together for sustainable cocoa

 Chocolate bars, Easter eggs, ice cream, sprinkles, biscuits and cakes.
 This is just a quick glimpse of the wide range of our Boni Selection and Everyday own brand products.
 What do all these delicacies have in common?
-Cocoa.
-And therein lies the challenge, because sustainable cultivation of that raw material is essential for the future.
+Cocoa, sustainably produced in the South.

 We opt for 100 % certification